fmay/ocr-python-1/.guides/sections.md

 ## Python

-he OCR GCSE in Computing can be carried out using any (imperative) language.
+The OCR GCSE in Computing can be carried out using any (imperative) language.
 The fact this course is in Python isn’t to say it is any better than the many alternatives out there but it is certainly a good language to teach with.

 Python was designed specifically to be easy to understand and quick to build programs.
 It is used in real world companies such as Google where its creator Guido Van Rossum worked for a while.
 There are currently two versions of Python in use Python 2 and Python 3.
 Whilst they are both very similar there are important differences.
 In this course we will be looking at **Python 3**.